Vice President of External Affairs

 As MCC’s Healthy Families America (HFA) Senior Director, Samia manages the largest HFA program in Pennsylvania.
 Samia has overseen the implementation of the program and supported its growth and expansion into new communities.
 Samia’s passion developed from her own experiences and her community involvement at a very young age.
 Growing up, Samia always had a profound spirt of motivating and inspiring others.
 Looking back, Samia now knows she was destined to be in the Human Services field.
 For over 10 years, she has dedicated her career to supporting women and children.
 She holds a Master’s Degree in Human Services and a Bachelor’s Degree in Criminal Justice.
 In addition to her work at MCC, Samia works as a crisis hotline counselor for a local domestic violence agency.
 Samia is passionate about the health and wellbeing of women and children and is committed to providing high quality services to the entire family.

-Jessica joined MCC in 2016.
-She is currently the Director of Program Evaluation at MCC.
-Working closely with Direct Services and Research, Jessica is responsible for overseeing the data management, evaluation and continuous improvement of all MCC programs with a specific focus on outcomes related to positive health behaviors.
-She has been working in program evaluation and research in the Philadelphia area for the past 8 years with a particular interest in issues concerning women and the prison system.
-Jessica earned her Master’s degree in Social Service from Bryn Mawr College and holds a Bachelor’s degree in Sociology from NYU.
+Jessica joined Maternity Care Coalition as Director of Program Evaluation in 2016.
+Jessica works closely with all of our agency’s direct service programs as well as our Research and Policy departments.
+She is responsible for overseeing the data management, evaluation and continuous improvement of all MCC programs with a specific focus on outcomes related to positive maternal and child health behaviors.
+As Director of Program Evaluation, Jessica believes in the value of using data to guide internal reflection and discussion regarding what constitutes “success” within our programs and for the families we serve.
+She has been working in quality improvement and evaluation within the Philadelphia area for the last 8 years with a particular interest in issues concerning women as well as the prison system.
+Jessica earned her Master’s degree in Social Service from Bryn Mawr College and a Bachelor’s degree in Sociology from NYU.

 Director of Program Evaluation